FDA permits another e-cigarette, pledges decisions soon on big brands

 The FDA said Logic can continue marketing certain e-cigarette devices and prefilled cartridges because the benefits — in helping adult smokers move away from traditional cigarettes — outweigh the risk of young people starting to use e-cigarettes.
 The agency noted that tobacco is not a popular vaping flavor among young people.
 The FDA has not yet decided on Logic’s request to sell menthol-flavored cartridges.

-Logic, owned by Japan Tobacco International, the maker of Camel and Winston cigarettes, accounts for just about 1 percent of e-cigarette sales in the United States, according to some estimates.
+Logic, owned by Japan Tobacco International, accounts for just about 1 percent of e-cigarette sales in the United States, according to some estimates.
 But the FDA decision seems likely to presage rulings on companies with the biggest market shares, including Juul, blu, Vuse and NJoy.
 Mitch Zeller, director of the FDA’s Center for Tobacco Products, is retiring in early April, and speculation is widespread that he wants to issue decisions on the big companies before he leaves.

 The agency, in a statement, said continued marketing by these major players “has the potential to have a substantial public health impact — either positively or negatively — as they hold an overall large market share and are used by a lot of people.”